burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Employed algorithms at this stage include deterministic/non-deterministic Finite Automata and substring search.
 After finishing, the Lexical analysis, the program consists of a sequence of tokens.

 ### Syntax Analysis

 The compiler is based on the language rules typically described by Backus–Naur forms for Context-Free-Grammars (CFG).
 The Grammars by themselves are studied in a math area called *Formal Languages and Grammars Theory*.
 That area of mathematics is essential for some Compiler's Fundamental aspects.

 Based on the grammar of the C or C++ programming language, the syntax analyzer constructs the Abstract Syntax Tree (AST) for the program's source text.
 The exact Grammar rules can be found in the Appendices of corresponding Language Standards.

-Employed algorithms depend on implementation, but they can be a Recursive Descent Algorithm without backtracking, Recursive descent with backtracking, Predictive Top Down Parsing and Parsing Tables for LL(1) and LL(k) grammars, Bottom-up parsing with shift-reduce parsing.
+Employed algorithms depend on implementation, but they can be a Recursive Descent Algorithm without backtracking, Recursive descent with backtracking, Predictive Top Down Parsing and Parsing Tables for LL(1) and LL(k) grammars, and Bottom-up parsing with shift-reduce parsing.

 ### Semantic Analysis